 Kay is 78.
 When her husband died earlier in the year, she sold their vacation home.
 Since the value of the property had increased dramatically over the years, she has a \$400,000 gain.
 She also owns a balanced investment portfolio that she has managed for many years.
 Her children are grown and financially established.
 Kay's number one concern is outliving her financial resources.
 She wants to ensure that her retirement income is fixed and predictable.
-At the same time, she and her husband have been invested in our mission and she would like to personally give back.
+At the same time, she is invested in our mission and would like to personally give back.

-Kay learns that our charitable gift annuity program is a good fit for her for many reasons, and she donates \$300,000.
+When Kay learns about our charitable gift annuity program, she knows it is a good fit for her for many reasons, and she donates \$300,000.
 Because she itemizes, Kay receives an immediate income tax charitable deduction that will offset her capital gain this year.
-Her gift annuity will pay her 7.2% of her gift every year.
-At her request, her gift is established in memory of her husband.
+Her gift annuity will pay her 6.5% of her gift every year.
+At her request, her gift is established in memory of her husband.\